 During our holiday, the average temperature was -18 centigrade (0 Fahrenheit).

-Saariselkä is in the Inari-Saariselkä region.
+To set the scene, Saariselkä is in the Inari-Saariselkä region.
 It is within the Arctic Circle and is the most northerly ski resort in Finland.

-We stayed at the Holiday Club Saariselkä, which I can thoroughly recommend for ambience and service.
+For our stay, we chose the Holiday Club Saariselkä, which I can thoroughly recommend for ambience and service.
 The food and beer were superb, and you can see me enjoying a Lapin Kulta beer in the associated photograph.

-aariselkä is a small village, perhaps too quiet for some.
+Saariselkä is a small village, perhaps too quiet for some.
 You could (in good weather) walk around it in less than two hours.
 During our winter stay, this walk took much longer.

 Our Holiday in Saariselkä – Photo Gallery